fairdataihub/SODA-for-SPARC-Docs/versioned_docs/version-5.3.0/getting-started/organize-and-submit-sparc-datasets-with-soda.md

 ---
 sidebar_position: 3
+title: Checklist to organize and submit SPARC datasets
 ---

-# Checklist to organize and submit SPARC datasets

 ## Prepare and submit SPARC datasets with SODA